 Having finished appreciating all the luxuries, and completed the pre-flight checks, we back out into the gangway, then forward through the cavernous workshops, and out the main door into the blazing sunlight.

-Twist change into first, and in mere moments the engine is revving out - have we missed the gear?
-No, we are moving - barely!
-First is incredibly low, switch into second - more revving, 3rd - we're on our way now, then up into top and open her up on the high road.
-There is a deafening cacophony of induction roar, motor noise, clattering suspension, and drumming panels - we must be doing at least 150 ... but look out the window and the world is crawling by and there's a queue of traffic behind!
+Twist change into first, and in mere moments the engine is revving out—have we missed the gear?
+No, we are moving—barely!
+First is incredibly low, switch into second—more revving, 3rd—we’re on our way now, then up into top and open her up on the high road.
+There is a deafening cacophony of induction roar, motor noise, clattering suspension, and drumming panels—we must be doing at least 150 … but look out the window and the world is crawling by and there’s a queue of traffic behind!
 Best paced on the flat 31mph, 33 max downhill, and you can manage to hold it in fourth as it pulls back up the other side at 20mph.

 Things sort of bounce around and twitch about, and you vaguely go in the direction you point it, but the experience isn’t really described as suspension or handling in any familiar sense of the terms.
 On bumps or turns, it feels as if the whole thing is going to fall over at the front.
 Brakes are quite effective, but they aren’t really dragging you down from much speed, and the pick-up back isn’t loaded on our test.